Oasis Academy Mayfield: Description

 The Academy was established in 2008, when two local secondary schools merged; Woolston School Language College in Porchester Road, Woolston, and Grove Park Business and Enterprise College in the Grove, Weston.
 Due to the number of combined students, the Academy initially operated as a split site with the Key Stage 3 students (Years 7, 8 & 9) being taught at The Grove and Key Stage 4 students (Years 10 & 11) being taught at Porchester Road.

 In the early months of forming a new Academy, both students and staff faced a number of challenges as they adjusted to teaching and learning across the split site.
 Following a meeting between parents and local MP, John Denham, acting Head Ruth Johnson was replaced by John Toland on 24 November 2008, who officially took up the post of Principal on 2 March 2009.

 In 2011 the school was listed as "the worst in the country" based on the lack of progress made by pupils; attendance and attainment were also poor.

 On 21 February 2012, students and staff moved into the school's new building.

 The school was inspected by Ofsted in 2016 and judged Good.
+The school was inspected in 2020, with a judgement of Requires Improvement.

-As of 2022, the school's most recent inspection was in 2020, with a judgement of Requires Improvement.
+As of 2025, the school's most recent inspection was in 2024, with a judgement of Good.